Crystal structure and collective oxygen transport in high-temperature Ta$_{2}$O$_{5}$: Results

-The mechanism of cooperative ionic motion was investigated via nudged elastic band (NEB) calculations of oxygen migration in the tetragonal-$\lambda$ phase of H-Ta$_2$O$_5$ and, for comparison, the orthorhombic-$\lambda$ phase of L-Ta$_2$O$_5$ (see Methods).
-A significant disparity in the migration energy barrier was observed: 0.21 eV in tetragonal H-Ta$_2$O$_5$ versus 1.8 eV in orthorhombic L-Ta$_2$O$_5$ (Figure 3a).
-This substantial difference, which occurs despite similar local bonding, highlights that the migration is governed by distinct mechanisms attributable to the differing lattice flexibility of each phase.
+To investigate the origin of the emergent oxygen mobility, we performed nudged elastic band (NEB) calculations to compare migration pathways in the tetragonal-$\lambda$ phase of H-Ta$_2$O$_5$ and the orthorhombic-$\lambda$ phase of L-Ta$_2$O$_5$.
+The results indicate a substantial difference in activation energies: 0.21 eV for H-Ta$_2$O$_5$ and 1.8 eV for L-Ta$_2$O$_5$.
+This contrast suggests distinct transport mechanisms in the two phases, primarily governed by differences in the structural response of the surrounding lattice.